Heterogeneous Treatment Effect Bounds under Sample Selection with an Application to the Effects of Social Media on Political Polarization: Concluding Remarks

 \section{Concluding Remarks}

 This paper provides a method for estimation and inference for bounds for heterogeneous treatment effects under sample selection.
 We make the general point that heterogeneity in partially identified problems requires special attention as both effect parameters as well as identified sets can be subject to heterogeneity.
 Exploiting the latter can yield more precise inference in empirical applications compared to crude, unconditional approaches.
-This is also what we find in our evaluation study: There are highly heterogeneous bounds for the effects of subscription nudges on Facebook on affective polarization.
-Unconditional bounds mask effects that are up to three times as large in magnitude compared to point estimates that ignore missing outcomes completely.
-There are also multiple extensions possible: In many applications where the method could be useful, the iid assumption is overly restrictive.
+There are also multiple extensions possible: In many applications where the method could be useful, the i.i.d.~assumption is overly restrictive.
 In particular, in social experiments units are often clustered within groups such as schools or regions.
-In this case, the cross-fitting requires adaptation to the dependence structure and standard errors should be based on cluster-robust or jackknife type estimators.
 It would also be interesting to see under which conditions the methodology in this paper can be extended to more general moment inequality problems.

 {\setstretch{1} }

 \begin{appendices}